36 Hours in West Carmarthenshire

 Take a ride

 Marvel at car speeds over two days of non-stop racing action that takes place on the historic sands of Pendine every summer as members of the Vintage Hot Rod Association gather to race the Pendine Sands Hot Rods Race.
-And the good news is that spectating the event is free.
+And the good news is that it's free to watch the event.

 For a spot of contemporary history, check out the Museum of Speed in Pendine, which overlooks the beach made famous by the world land speed record.
 It’s here you’ll see JG Parry Thomas’ car Babs, which took that record in 1927, and was the car he sadly crashed and died in.